BaconCat900/OpenglLearning/README.md

-Website I used to learn OpenGL: https://learnopengl.com/ Website I used to learn GLSL: https://thebookofshaders.com/ both don't have a dark theme.
+Website I used to learn OpenGL: https://learnopengl.com/ Website I used to learn GLSL: https://thebookofshaders.com/ both don't have a dark theme